mosaicml/examples/bert/README.md

 **Note:** The `yamls/glue/*.yaml` files are intended to be used with `glue.py`.

-**Please remember** to modify the reference YAMLs (e.g., `yamls/glue/mosiac-bert-base-uncased.yaml`) to customize saving and loading locations -- only the YAMLs in `yamls/test-cpu/` are ready to use out-of-the-box.
+**Please remember** to modify the reference YAMLs (e.g., `yamls/glue/mosiac-bert-base-uncased.yaml`) to customize saving and loading locations—only the YAMLs in `yamls/test-cpu/` are ready to use out-of-the-box.

 ### Running on the MosaicML Cloud